vue-gapi/vue-gapi/README.md

 Vue.use(VueGAPI, apiConfig);
 ```

-You can specify multiple Dicovery Documents (`dicoveryDocs`) and scopes (`scope`) by separating them with a comma.
+You can specify multiple Dicovery Documents (`dicoveryDocs`) by separating them with a comma and scopes (`scope`) by separating them with a space.
 For a complete list of the gapi configurations options see the `gapi.auth2.SignInOptions` section of the [Google documentation](https://developers.google.com/identity/sign-in/web/reference).

 ##### Access plugin
 The plugin exposes `$gapi` on the Vue instance as entry point to the plugin methods and variables.